valboz/VBBinaryLensing/README.md

 docstrings which can be accessed as, for example, `?VBBL.BinaryMag2()` in a Jupyter notebook.

-## WARNING
+## Warning

-The python wrapper does not support the user-defined limbd-darkening law.
+The python wrapper does not support the user-defined limb-darkening law.

 ## License
 VBBinaryLensing is freely available to the community under the